christophercrouzet/gorilla/doc/installation.rst

    $ pip install gorilla

-At this point, Gorilla is available for the project ``myproject`` as long either the virtual environment is activated.
+At this point, Gorilla is available for the project ``myproject`` as long as the virtual environment is activated.

 To exit the virtual environment, run: